Jcct100/static-content-test/README.md

 ```

 10)I used Mocha as my testing framework and for assertions I used Chai.
-To be able to make HTTP requests inside tests, I used a framework called supertests.
-I have also installed istanbul.

 11)I created a file called mocha.opts as a setup file for mocha.

 12)Also I created spec_helper.js file to help keep my code DRY.

 13)Next I run the test to see if it is working.
+I run yarn test in my terminal to test my code.

 14)I used request to make http calls in my testing
 -https://github.com/request/request
 and use assert/expect - http://chaijs.com/api/assert/

-15)I required the expect,  asset and request in my test.js

-16)I wrote the first code to test if a valid URL will return a 200 HTTP status code.
+15)I wrote the first code to test if a valid URL will return a 200 HTTP status code.

-17)I wrote the second test to see if an invalid URL should return a 400 HTTP status code.
+16)I wrote the second test to see if an invalid URL should return a 400 HTTP status code.

-18)The last test I found it quite hard to code but I managed to pass the test  after some thinking outside of the box.
+17)The last test I found it quite hard to code but I managed to pass the test  after some thinking outside of the box.

-19)I tested each one separately while coding but if you do yarn test in the terminal all three tests will passed.
+18)I tested each one separately while coding but if you do yarn test in the terminal all three tests will passed.